Toronto Maple Leafs

 |Full injuries report

-Auston Matthews Toronto Maple Leafs Autographed 2017 Centennial Classic Reebok Premier Jersey Shop Now!
+Men's Reebok Auston Matthews Blue Toronto Maple Leafs 2017 Centennial Classic Premier Player Jersey Shop Now!